BlockchainLabsNZ/BitHeroToken/audit/framework-comparison-report.md

 ## Framework used

-Generally, this project is using a solidity framework [TokenMarket ico](https://github.com/TokenMarketNet/ico), the latest version currently.
-After comparison, 12/19 of all contracts stay the same.See details from the [list](https://gist.github.com/ryu9827/cfe97495f4d2186606c1bf766d8220d1).
+Generally, this project is using a solidity framework [TokenMarket - ICO](https://github.com/TokenMarketNet/ico), the latest version currently.
+After comparison, 12/19 of all contracts stay the same.
+See details from the [list](https://gist.github.com/ryu9827/cfe97495f4d2186606c1bf766d8220d1).
 However, some contracts have slight modifications from original framework, which are listed below:

 * AllocatedCrowdsaleMixin.sol
 ```